 The screenshot shows the 'SRAppGV1 | Frontend IP configurations' page in the Azure portal.
-A new front-end IP configuration is listed with the name 'appGwPrivateFrontendip', IP address '10.7.0.6', and associated listeners 'SRListen80, 2 more'.
+A new front-end IP configuration 'appGwPrivateFrontendip' is listed with IP address 10.7.0.6 and associated listeners SRListen80, 2 more.

 5. Add listeners.

 Add listeners on ports 80, 443, and 22334, for example: